 What does an Average Week look like?

-The beginning of the Summer is Week One for Orientation, Team Building, Code of Conduct, and Planning the Learning Contract, (June 11-17) The ending is Week Seven of Completion, Evaluation and Celebration.
-(July 24- July 31 ).
-In between, every Monday is Seminar Day, and Tuesday through Thursday will be work exposure days at your site – which may be at places such as the United States Congress, Peace Now, American Task Force on Palestine, The World Bank, Just Vision, The Washington Report on the Middle East.
-Friday we call our Rotation Day where each of you take turns hosting the rest of the team at your site to learn about how your organization works.
+The beginning of the Summer is Week One for Orientation, Team Building, Code of Conduct, and Planning the Learning Contract, (June 11-16) The ending is Week Seven of Completion, Evaluation and Celebration.
+(July 23- July 30 ).
+In between, every Monday is Seminar Day, and Tuesday through Thursday will be work exposure days at your site.
+This year, NSL aims to place as many Fellows as possible in the United States Congress.
+Other placements can include Peace Now, American Task Force on Palestine, The World Bank, Just Vision, The Washington Report on the Middle East Friday we call our Rotation Day where each of you take turns hosting the rest of the team at your site to learn about how your organization works.
 Next you will be attending a regular workshops on innovation to help you grow your Project For Change.
 On weekends, we often have program events (Outdoor Education Training, New York Program, Speaking to Communities of Faith) Team Sailing the Chesapeake, while other weekends, you will be spending quality time with your Host brother or sister and your Host Family.

 Nothing “Normal” about NSL